Doomsday argument: Caves' rebuttal

-To produce a comparable "Birthday Party Example" of the carefully specified Bayesian DA, we would need to completely exclude all prior knowledge of likely human life spans; in principle this could be done (e.g.: hypothetical Amnesia chamber).
+To produce a comparable "Birthday Party Example" of the carefully specified Bayesian DA, we would need to completely exclude all prior knowledge of likely human life spans; in principle, this could be done (e.g.: hypothetical Amnesia chamber).
 However, this would remove the modified example from everyday experience.
-To keep it in the everyday realm the lady's age must be hidden prior to the survival estimate being made.
+To keep it in the everyday realm, the lady's age must be hidden prior to the survival estimate being made.
 (Although this is no longer exactly the DA, it is much more comparable to it.)

 Without knowing the lady's age, the DA reasoning produces a rule to convert the birthday (n) into a maximum lifespan with 50% confidence (N).
 Gott's Copernicus method rule is simply: Prob (N < 2n) = 50%.
 How accurate would this estimate turn out to be?
 Western demographics are now fairly uniform across ages, so a random birthday (n) could be (very roughly) approximated by a U(0,M] draw where M is the maximum lifespan in the census.
-In this 'flat' model, everyone shares the same lifespan so N = M. If n happens to be less than (M)/2 then Gott's 2n estimate of N will be under M, its true figure.
+In this 'flat' model, everyone shares the same lifespan, so N = M. If n happens to be less than (M)/2 then Gott's 2n estimate of N will be under M, its true figure.
 The other half of the time 2n underestimates M, and in this case (the one Caves highlights in his example) the subject will die before the 2n estimate is reached.
 In this "flat demographics" model Gott's 50% confidence figure is proven right 50% of the time.

 Self-referencing doomsday argument rebuttal

 Some philosophers have suggested that only people who have contemplated the doomsday argument (DA) belong in the reference class "human".
 If that is the appropriate reference class, Carter defied his own prediction when he first described the argument (to the Royal Society).
-An attendant could have argued thus:
+An attendee could have argued thus:

-Presently, only one person in the world understands the Doomsday argument, so by its own logic there is a 95% chance that it is a minor problem which will only ever interest twenty people, and I should ignore it.
+Presently, only one person in the world understands the Doomsday argument, so by its own logic, there is a 95% chance that it is a minor problem which will only ever interest twenty people, and I should ignore it.

 Jeff Dewynne and Professor Peter Landsberg suggested that this line of reasoning will create a paradox for the doomsday argument:

 If a member of the Royal Society did pass such a comment, it would indicate that they understood the DA sufficiently well that in fact 2 people could be considered to understand it, and thus there would be a 5% chance that 40 or more people would actually be interested.
 Also, of course, ignoring something because you only expect a small number of people to be interested in it is extremely short sighted—if this approach were to be taken, nothing new would ever be explored, if we assume no a priori knowledge of the nature of interest and attentional mechanisms.